gabrielpulga/nlw2-proffy/README.md

 # :computer: Technologies

-This project was made using the follow technologies:
+This project was made using the following technologies:

 <ul>
   <li><a href="https://nodejs.org/en/docs/">NodeJs</a></li>